Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 As a new empty nester at the time and having left my job that year, I had a lot to think about.

-One of the books I read on my journey was The Alchemist.
-It tells the story of a shepherd boy in search of a treasure near the pyramids.
+The Alchemist tells the story of a shepherd boy, named Santiago in search of a treasure near the pyramids.
 The boy met many people along his journey.
-He had both good and bad.
-He even found love for the first time.
+He had both good and bad experiences with them.
+Santiago even found love for the first time during his search.

-And his curiosity and desire to find his purpose lead the boy to make friends with an Alchemist.
+And his curiosity and desire to find his purpose led him to make friends with his ultimate mentor, an Alchemist.

-This is not a review of The Alchemist.
-I’m sharing what I learned from this story.
-I express the feelings reading this story evoked in my own spirit.
+This is not a book review of The Alchemist.
+Instead, it’s a summary of lessons I’ve learned, since it is an Inspirational book about following your dream.
+Santiago’s experiences along his journey resonate with me.
+Therefore, in this post, I express the feelings reading this story evoked within my own spirit.
 I hope you read the book as well.
-When you do, you’ll find your own path as you embark on your journey of discovery.
+When you do, you’ll discover your path as you embark on your own journey of discovery.

 And you will always wonder what could have been.

 On August 10, 2020, I boarded a train from New York Penn Station.
 I traveled across the US stopping in Chicago, Denver, and Sacramento before landing in Seattle.
-I’m on a journey of self-discovery.
+I was on a journey of self-discovery, which created a mindset shift.
 I wanted to travel without feeling like I had to rush back home for a long time.
 I’ve always been a wandering spirit.
-I spent most of my life from the time I was 14 years old moving from country to country and city to city.
+I spent most of my life, from the time I was 14 years old moving from country to country or city to city.

 “The only impossible journey is the one you never begin.”